Steh/steh.github.io/_posts/2023-02-01-Splunk_building_better_notables.md

 * add a search that will show you the search results that lead to the notables
 * By adding the search to the notable field "Drill-down Search" you cant see the events

-# add Next Steps describtions
+# Add "Next Steps" descriptions
 * add Instructions to the notable so that everybody knows what to do
 * "Next Steps" in the notable